Home/NFL

 Help is coming for Trevon Diggs and the Cowboys’ defense

 You’ll find the Cowboys at the bottom of the league from their defensive perspective.
 They’re one of the teams that have generated the fewest sacks.
 On top of that, they currently rank 32nd in the NFL in yards allowed per game.
-But still, the Cowboys’ owner, Jerry Jones, found a layer of optimism from last Week’s matchup against the Green Bay Packers (overtime tie: 40-40).
+Yet, the Cowboys’ owner, Jerry Jones, found a layer of optimism from last Week’s matchup against the Green Bay Packers (overtime tie: 40-40).

-If you felt it, even though they scored 40 points, our defense improved as that game went along right before your eyes,” Jerry said.
+If you felt it, even though they scored 40 points, our defense improved as that game went along right before your eyes,” Jones said.
 “And we did make some stops that were out there that were key stops against a fine offensive football team in Green Bay.
 So, I think your eyes didn’t betray you, and that we got better as that game went along.
 That’s what you’re looking for.

 ADVERTISEMENT

+Hopefully, in Week 5 they’ll get even better.
+Why?
+For starters, Trevon Diggs is reportedly set to return and bolster the Cowboys’ secondary.
 On top of that, Dallas could get additional defensive help from players coming off the IR, NFI, and PUP lists this week.
-According to CBS Sports, cornerbacks Caelen Carson, Josh Butler, and Shavon Revel Jr. are all expected to be back in action for Week 5 (the Cowboys have yet to confirm).
-After the 40-40 overtime tie against Green Bay, the Cowboys now head into Week 5 for a must-win game.
+According to CBS Sports, cornerbacks Caelen Carson, Josh Butler, and Shavon Revel are all expected to be back in action for Week 5.
+However, the Cowboys have yet to confirm.

 ADVERTISEMENT